turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/forms_and_route_helpers_in_rails.markdown

 Add a route in the controller for edit.

-Add a view for edit which contains a `form_for(@tool)`.
+Add a view for edit which contains a `form_for(@book)`.
 This form looks EXACTLY THE SAME as our `new.html.erb`.
 What can we do to get rid of duplicated code?

 Better question: If we use a partial, how does Rails know which route to use depending on if it's a `new` or an `edit`?